 When Mary the Theotokos visits her relative Elizabeth with the news of her own pregnancy, there is still another mystery, which Elizabeth herself questions.
 She asks, "And why is this granted to me, that the mother of my Lord should come to me?"
 Elizabeth also is the first human being to repeat Gabriel's words to Mary: "Blessed are you among women."
 This simple, elderly woman is chosen by God to utter the first human affirmation of the marvel of the Incarnation.

-In one of the readings for this day, Saint Paul describes the greatest of mysteries, the saving work of God: "For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sake He became poor, so that by His poverty you might become rich" (2 Corinthians 8: 9).
+In II Corinthians 8: 9 Saint Paul describes the greatest of mysteries, the saving work of God: "For you know the grace of our Lord Jesus Christ, that though he was rich, yet for your sake He became poor, so that by His poverty you might become rich."